tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/任务与工作流/任务接口/媒体处理/媒体处理任务回调/获取媒体信息_intl_en.md

 | JobsDetail | Response | Job details |  Container |

 `JobsDetail` has the following sub-nodes:
-Same as the `Response.JobsDetail` in the media information query job submitting API.
+<a href="https://intl.cloud.tencent.com/document/product/1045/48932" target="_blank">Same as `Response.JobsDetail` in the media information query job submitting API.</a>

 **If the job is triggered by a workflow, `Response.JobsDetail.Input` will also contain a `CosHeaders` node of the container array type.**